 about

-OUR story
+OUR FOUNDER

 I’ve always been curious about humans at work.
 What makes us choose the work we choose?
 What does it look like to work in a way that 'fits' who you are — and what happens when it doesn't?
 What influences how we show up in our working life?
+And the way we navigate challenges, changes, and complexities?

 That curiousity led me to a career in organisational and positive psychology: the science of work and wellbeing.
 I’m a registered psychologist with over a decade's experience, including Big 4 consulting, MBA teaching, advisory boards.... and for years, I worked with the team behind the world’s first gamified emotional intelligence test.

-And yet, finding support isn’t straightforward:
+And yet, finding support isn’t straightforward.
+For instance:

 -